AliceO2Group/QualityControl/doc/DevelopersTips.md

 Related issues : https://alice.its.cern.ch/jira/browse/QC-224

+To have the full details of what is sent to the logs, do `export INFOLOGGER_MODE=raw`.

 ### Service Discovery (Online mode)

 Service discovery (Online mode) is used to list currently published objects by running QC tasks and checkers.
 It uses Consul to store: